An Overview of Cubist

 Cross-validation trials

 As we saw earlier, the performance of a model on the training cases from which it was constructed gives a poor estimate of its accuracy on new cases.
 The true predictive accuracy of the model can be estimated by sampling, as above, or by using a separate test file; either way, the classifier is evaluated on cases that were not used to build it.
 However, this estimate can be unreliable unless the numbers of cases used to build and evaluate the model are both large.
-If the cases in mpg2001.data and mpg2001.test were to be shuffled and divided into new training and test sets, Cubist would probably construct a different model whose accuracy on the test cases might vary considerably.
+If the cases in fc2008.data and fc2008.test were to be shuffled and divided into new training and test sets, Cubist would probably construct a different model whose accuracy on the test cases might vary considerably.

 One way to get a more reliable estimate of predictive accuracy is by f-fold cross-validation.
 The cases (including those in the test file, if it exists) are divided into f blocks of roughly the same size and target value distribution.
 For each block in turn, a model is constructed from the cases in the remaining blocks and tested on the cases in the hold-out block.
 In this way, each case is used just once as a test case.
 The accuracy of a model produced from all the cases is estimated by averaging results on the hold-out cases.